barryclark/jekyll-now/_posts/2018-10-26-Ask-Your-Neurons.md

 ---
 layout: post
-title: "Paper Review 3: “Ask Your Neurons: A Neural-based Approach to Answering Questions about Images"
+title: "Paper Review 3: Ask Your Neurons: A Neural-based Approach to Answering Questions about Images"
 ---
 2018/10/25